Legal industry by country: Impact of COVID-19

 Indeed, the 2020 coronavirus pandemic (aka COVID-19) affected global legal services with the temporary shutdown of offices, pay cuts, layoffs, and deals paused indefinitely.
 To stem losses, global law firms quickly instituted pay cuts for partners and associates, furloughed staff, suspended summer associate programs and delayed first-year associate classes.
 At the same time, clients postponed or scrapped deals and asked to renegotiate existing payment plans with law firms.
 As a result, law firms and the legal industry experienced extreme financial distress in the first three quarters of 2020.

 During the pandemic, few legal departments were fortunate to experience a steady flow of business.
 For example, restructuring and bankruptcy departments experienced a surge in work in the US as corporates looked to survive the crisis and others looked to mitigate losses.

 On the other hand, during the first two quarters of 2020, the total number of global M&A deals continued to fall with cancelled deals and corporate financial distress.
-A reprieve came during the third quarter of 2020 when the market rebounded with the value of the global M&A market deals doubled to $891 billion, with those disclosed values of USD 5 billion or more skyrocketed (356%) quarter over quarter.
-However, despite a positive third quarter in 2020, the number of M&A deals have fallen from (5,106) in 2019 valued at USD 2.58 trillion to (3,494) in 2020 valued at USD 1.86 trillion.
+A reprieve came during the third quarter of 2020 when the market rebounded with the value of the global M&A market deals doubled to $891 billion, with those disclosed values of US$5 billion or more skyrocketed (356%) quarter over quarter.
+However, despite a positive third quarter in 2020, the number of M&A deals have fallen from (5,106) in 2019 valued at US$2.58 trillion to (3,494) in 2020 valued at US$1.86 trillion.

 Law firms that embraced technology early on communicated easily with their clients and participated in multi-jurisdictional transactions.
 Research shows that lawyers adopted technology at the fastest rate during the pandemic than pre-Covid times.
 According to Clio, (85%) firms used software to manage their practice and (79%) relied on cloud technology to store firm data.
 During the pandemic, (83%) of firms met with clients virtually; (73%) allowed clients to pay invoice electronically and (62%) permitted clients to share and sign documents electronically securely.

 While most firms lost revenue in Asia, some firms experienced an increase in restructuring deals and discussions regarding distressed acquisitions.
 In addition, firms in Asia reported that their regulatory teams, as well as their litigation teams, were in high demand, although the total number of M&A deals decreased (20%) from 2019 to $381.2 billion.
 In Hong Kong, the Chinese corporate team took on five IPOs in September 2020 with another eight deals ready to go.
 Asian law firms also experienced an uptick in regulatory investigations and litigation related to force majeure and business interruption.